 Appliance service technicians are recruited by the appliance servicing and repair sector, and can also work for clients in the manufacturing, construction, and wholesale trade sectors.

-Outlook and career development as a Appliance Service Technician
+Career Outlook For A Appliance Service Technician

 The long-term employment outlook for appliance service technicians is considered to be fair across the country.
 The number of job openings and job seekers in this profession are predicted to be broadly similar over the next 10 year period.
 Meaning that there will be some competition for available appliance service technician jobs.

-Where does a Appliance Service Technician work
+Where Does A Appliance Service Technician Work

 Appliance service technicians can work for repair and service companies, providing in-person services to residential, commercial and industrial clients.
 They can also be self-employed and start their own repair company, providing repair services to individual clients in homes, businesses and any locations where appliances are used and housed.